mongodb/leafygreen-ui/packages/palette/UPGRADE.md

 # v3 to v4

 v3.3 and above of the palette package contains the updated palette for the brand refresh.
-In v4, the old colors are removed entirely from this package.
+In v4, the old palette is removed entirely from this package.

 ## Imports